akka/akka/akka-docs-dev/rst/scala/stream.rst

 A typical problem applications (not using Akka streams) like this often face is that they are unable to process the incoming data fast enough, either temporarily or by design, and will start buffering incoming data until there's no more space to buffer, resulting in either ``OutOfMemoryError`` s or other severe degradations of service responsiveness.
 With Akka streams buffering can and must be handled explicitly.
-For example, if we're only interested in the "*most recent tweets, with a buffer of 10 elements*" this can be expressed using the ``buffer`` element:
+For example, if we are only interested in the "*most recent tweets, with a buffer of 10 elements*" this can be expressed using the ``buffer`` element:

 .. includecode:: code/docs/stream/TwitterStreamQuickstartDocSpec.scala#tweets-slow-consumption-dropHead